 Consonant sounds are organised into colour-coded groups based on how they are produced:

-Phonemes group by articulation.
-Plosives (P, b, t, d, k, g) use complete stops.
-Nasals (M, n, ng) release air through the nose.
-Fricatives (F, v, s, z, sh, th) create friction.
-Affricates (Ch, j) combine stops and fricatives.
-Approximants (W, r, l, y) are vowel-like consonants.
+Phonemes can be grouped by articulation, which means how the mouth makes each sound.
+Plosives (P, b, t, d, k, g) use complete stops, while nasals (M, n, ng) let air pass through the nose.
+Fricatives (F, v, s, z, sh, th) create friction, and affricates (Ch, j) combine stops and fricatives.
+Approximants (W, r, l, y) are consonants that sound more like vowels.

 Vowel Cues